programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/presentation/presentation.md

 ## Create a presentation

-When this feature is set up, presentations can be created using the context menu.
-If a presentation is opened, an overview of the slides appears on the left.
+When this feature is set up, presentations can be created by using the context menu.
+* When openning a presentation, an overview of the slides appears on the left.
 The first slide (title slide) is preset and can not be removed within easydb.
+* Additional slides can be added via the options menu at the bottom.
-The title of the file is taken as the title.
-This can be changed manually.
-The current slide is displayed in the middle.
-On the right, the contents of the folder are ready and can be dragged into the slides for records.
-Additional slides can be added via the Options menu at the bottom.
+* The collection name automatically appears as title.
+The title can be changed manually.
+* The current slide is displayed in the middle.
+* The content of the collection is available on the right side and can be dragged and dropped into the slides in the middle.
+* If a record cotains several images, a selection bar appears at the bottom of the image after drag & drop into the slide.
+Use the arrows to select the desired image.
+The pptx-export-file contains the selected image.

 ![Create Presentation](ppt_create.jpg)